JVS Toronto

 • Have not received any previous business start-up funding

-Youth Reach serves youth who’ve had personal challenges in life, including those who have experienced or are vulnerable to experiencing conflict with the law.
-Participants are provided with a variety of engaging services designed to build workplace skills and also enhance their employability and lifelong earning potential.
+Youth Reach supports young people who’ve faced personal challenges, including those with past or potential conflict with the law.
+Our employment support is designed to develop workplace skills and enhance employability and lifelong earning potential.

 • Customized exploration of workplace skills, interests and job opportunities